 You have no right to use the Service for any purpose other than as specified in this Agreement.
 The rights granted to you in this Agreement are your only rights in relation to the Service.

 - If you are using the Service (including uploading content) on behalf of another person, organization or law firm, you have and continue to hold the necessary permission to act on that person, organization or law firm’s behalf;

 - You will use the Service in accordance with this Agreement;

 - You will not use the Service or any information you obtain during the course of us providing the Service for any improper or unlawful purpose; and

 - You will not infringe any person’s intellectual property rights (as they are defined in clause 4) during the course of your use of the Service.

 You are liable for any loss or damage directly or indirectly caused by any breach of your obligations under this Agreement.

 5.8 Your indemnity

-You agree to indemnify TA Law for all losses, liabilities, damages and costs and expenses (including without limitation reasonable legal and attorneys’ fees) that TA Law may suffer or incur arising out of or relating to your use or misuse of the Service or breach of this Agreement, or in respect of any claim made or legal or regulatory action brought against TA Law arising out of or relating to your conduct or your use or misuse of the Service or breach of this Agreement.
+You agree to indemnify TA Law for all losses, liabilities, damages and costs and expenses (including without limitation reasonable legal fees) that TA Law may suffer or incur arising out of or relating to your misuse of the Service or breach of this Agreement, or in respect of any claim made or legal or regulatory action brought against TA Law arising out of or relating to your conduct that is a misuse of the Service or breach of this Agreement.